nikhilvanama/Fire_fighting_robot/README.md

-# Fire_fighting_robot
+🤖 Fight-Fighting Robot IoT Project

-Revolutionizing firefighting with our IoT-powered Robot: Combining robotics and AI to combat fires and save lives
+Explore the future of robotic combat with our Fight-Fighting Robot project!
+This IoT-driven endeavor combines robotics and AI to create a battle-ready robot.
+Control, customize, and compete with your own robot in epic fights.
+For more details, check out the project's documentation and code.